RandomsCTF/write-ups/Defcamp CTF Qualification 2015/Emotional Roller Coaster [misc] (350)/README.md

 #### 4. The attachment

-Attached to the e-mail is a packet capture file, [fpts.pcap](ftps.pcap).
+Attached to the e-mail is a packet capture file, [ftps.pcap](ftps.pcap).
 Let's fire up Wireshark again:

 ![](wireshark3.png?raw=true)